SaintAngeLs/leaderboard_api/README.md

 ## Additional Considerations

 - **Clean Architecture:**
-  The solution follows Clean Architecture principles by separating concerns into different layers (API, Application, Core, and Infrastructure).
-This promotes testability, maintainability, and scalability.
+  The solution follows Clean Architecture principles by separating concerns into distinct layers (API, Application, Core, and Infrastructure).
+This modular design not only improves testability, maintainability, and scalability but also allows for easy extension.
+For example, authorization can be enhanced by integrating a token-based system that leverages an application context and user context (derived from correlation data in the HTTP request) to enforce role-based permissions.
+This modularity means you can swap out or extend components (like the repository or authentication modules) without affecting the rest of the system.

 - **Rate Limiter Middleware:**
-  A custom rate limiter middleware controls the number of requests per client IP within a specific time window, ensuring fair resource usage and preventing abuse.
+  A custom rate limiter middleware controls the number of requests per client IP within a specific time window.
+This helps prevent abuse and ensures fair resource usage, making the API more resilient under heavy load.

 - **Redis Leveraging:**
-  Redis is used as an in-memory datastore for high-performance caching and transient storage.
+  Currently, Redis is used as an in-memory datastore for high-performance caching and transient storage.
 The Docker configuration uses a tmpfs volume so that Redis data is automatically cleared upon container restart.
+In scenarios requiring persistence, the repository implementation could be extended to use Redis as a persistent store or be replaced with another technology.

 - **Persistence:**
-  For a production scenario, a persistent storage layer (such as SQL Server, PostgreSQL, or a NoSQL solution) would be integrated to ensure data durability across restarts.
+  For production, a persistent storage layer is recommended to ensure data durability across restarts.
+Depending on the requirements, options include SQL Server, PostgreSQL, or NoSQL solutions.
+For instance, at scale, the repository layer could be extended to support PostgreSQL, while still leveraging Redis for caching and quick-access scenarios.

 - **Fault Tolerance & Scalability:**
-  The API is designed to be scalable and fault-tolerant.
-In high-load scenarios, you might use Redis clusters, message queues, and load balancers to distribute load and ensure high availability.
+  The API is designed with scalability and fault tolerance in mind.
+In high-load environments, you might leverage:
+  - **Redis clusters:** For distributed caching and session management.
+  - **Message queues:** To decouple components and ensure reliable command processing.
+  - **Load balancers:** To distribute incoming requests across multiple API instances.
+  This architecture can handle increases in teams, counters, and traffic (even for a global contest scenario), and adjustments to the persistence layer may be made to better suit large-scale demands.

 - **Authentication & Authorization:**
-  The API can be extended with authentication middleware to restrict access to certain endpoints and implement role-based permissions.
+  The API can be extended with authentication middleware to restrict access to specific endpoints.
+Role-based permissions can be implemented by integrating token-based authentication (e.g., JWT) along with context-aware authorization that considers user identity and correlation context from the HTTP request.
+This enables fine-grained control over which users can update specific counters or perform certain operations.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

 ---

-### Final Notes

-- This README explains that the solution is built using CQRS, DDD, Clean Architecture principles, and leverages Redis for in-memory storage.
-- It describes each endpoint with payload examples and includes images from the `docs` folder for visual reference.
-- It covers how to run the application both locally and with Docker, and it highlights the use of Scalar for API documentation.

-Feel free to modify any section to best match your project's details or to add any additional information.